creeper-exe/PracticeProjects/README.md

 # Practice Projects
-Applying the stuff i learn from books, videos, article's and lectures (Not my original ideas)
+Applying the stuff i learn from books, videos, article's and lectures and tutorials